ayako0/docs/docs/trading-algorithm.md

       <p>
         Under monthly negative price action or weekly sharp drops, bonds are purchased instead of stocks to stabilize the portfolio under such market conditions.
-In the instance of the Lehman Brothers crash of 2008-09, long term damage was prevented by increasing the initial value of exponential growth.
+In the instance of the Lehman Brothers crash of 2008-09, long term damage was prevented by increasing the initial value of growth.
       </p>
       <p>
         During the time period, only Netflix (NFLX) and Monster (MNST) outperformed the